-Students interested in participating in the Co-op program must contact the Co-op Director and their Curriculum Advisor.
+Students interested in participating in the Co-op program must contact the Co-op Director and curriculum advisor.
 Students are selected for Co-op based on an evaluation of their interview and other pertinent criteria.
-After a student has been approved for Co-op, the Co-op Director will assist them in locating an appropriate assignment.
+After a student has been approved for Co-op, the curriculum advisor will assist him/her in locating an appropriate assignment.
 Students already working must have the approval of the College and employer.